two professionals in discussion

 Can I seek advice?

 Yes.
-You can seek advice from Avant or another representative such as the AMA or your union, even if you are told you must keep the matter confidential and you should not speak with anyone about it.
+You can seek advice from Avant or another representative such as the AMA or your union, even if you are told the matter is confidential and you should not speak with anyone about it.

-If the matter may have criminal or other serious consequences for you (for example, medical registration issues), seek legal advice before answering any questions.
-You may be able to claim privilege against self-incrimination.
+If the matter may have criminal or other serious consequences for you (for example, medical registration issues), you should seek advice before answering any questions.

 Do I have to attend the meeting?

-Generally, yes.
+In most cases yes.
 Your employer can ask you to attend a meeting to discuss matters related to your employment.
-If you do not agree to attend, your employer can direct you to attend a meeting and you could be subject to disciplinary action if you do not comply.
+If you do not agree to attend, your employer can direct you to attend and you could be subject to disciplinary action if you do not comply.

-• where and when the meeting will be held
+• Where and when it will be held.

 Attending the meeting